-Electronic Data Interchange (EDI) is the exchange of data between computer systems as transactions to achieve a specific purpose.
+Electronic Data Interchange (EDI) is the exchange of transactions between computer systems to achieve a specific purpose.
 Transactions are often simple text files using tightly standardized formats.
 In some cases the exchange of data is entirely autonomous, occurring entirely between computer systems.

 Traditionally, EDI has referred to transactions in ANSI X12 format.
 But today EDI has evolved to include many routine events, like your dentist inserting an appointment into your calendar by sending you a file, to which an acknowledgement is returned to their scheduling system confirming the appointment.
 It is likely that you might have pushed a button or two to make that happen, but EDI often happens in an entirely automated fashion, machine-to-machine.
 For example, in the defense world, there are Vendor Managed Inventory systems which allow the Government to automatically look into inventory managed for it by contractors by talking directly to their VMI systems.